Course Content

 - Two online induction sessions in August will introduce you to how the course will run.

-- A tutor will visit you twice during the course in Hong Kong to observe lessons and support your learning.
+- A tutor will visit you during the course in Hong Kong to observe your teaching and support your learning.

 - You will participate in regular live lectures, which are important to attend as a condition of the course.